miesch-code/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.

-Some challenges included:
--Being unable to drag-and-drop in the Design tab of the .XML files after changing the Layout from Constraints to Relative -Navigating using the layout margins and constraints efficiently
+Some challenges included: (1) Being unable to drag-and-drop in the Design tab of the .XML files after changing the Layout from Constraints to Relative; (2) Navigating using the layout margins and constraints efficiently

 ## License